Video Game: Wii Fit

 Contains examples of:

-- Butt Monkey: Your poor Mii gets abused a lot.
+- Butt Monkey/Amusing Injuries: Your poor Mii gets abused a lot.

 - Distaff Counterpart: The trainers.

 - Embedded Precursor: Wii Fit Plus does everything Wii Fit did, and it adds a bunch more content besides.
 If you have Plus but not the original, don't bother hunting down a copy.
-Same goes for U, including everything that Plus does.
+Same goes for U, which includes most things that Plus does.

 - Exergaming: Perhaps not the first, perhaps not even the Trope Codifier, but it was the first to prove these games can be Cash Cow Franchises.